 - Supervised the driver

 - Set the truck schedule.

 Also, companies that manufactured the truck or its parts may be held liable for defects and malfunctions that contributed to the accident and any subsequent injury.
+Find reputable semi truck accident lawyers for legal help.
 Companies or individuals responsible for maintaining and repairing the truck may be liable for improper repairs or poor maintenance.

 Lastly, improperly secured or tied downloads may cause accidents, and it is important to note that when distributors or shipping companies fail to load and secure their goods properly, they may share liability for accidents involving commercial trucks that result in serious injury and property damage.